cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 ## Introduction

-In this section we cover what it means for technology to be interoperable using OpenURL link resolvers.
+Managing electronic resources in libraries involves a complex web of technologies and services, each with its own set of challenges.
+One such challenge is the intricacy of navigating paywalls to access a library's digital content.
+This section examines the complications that arise when accessing paywalled materials.
+We explore how technologies like OpenURL link resolvers can streamline this process and enhance interoperability between multiple services.

 ## Problem

-We take it for granted that,
+We take it for granted that
-on the open web,
-we can seamlessly follow links to websites and webpages, or do so without too much fuss.
+we can seamlessly follow links to websites and webpages on the web, or do so without too much fuss.
 It gets more complicated
 when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases,
-OPACs, or discovery services.
+OPACs (online public access catalogs), or discovery services.
-In such cases,
+In these cases,
-direct links to such sources will not always work.
+direct links to sources identified in these services do not always work.

-The complication is that,
+The issue becomes complex
-when a library subscribes to a journal or a magazine, access to that journal or magazine is provided through various services and not necessarily through the publisher's default site.
+when a library subscribes to a journal or magazine.
+Access is often provided through third-party services, not just the publisher's default site.
+Example third-party services include bibliographic databases, like EBSCOhost or ProQuest.
 Also, libraries provide multiple discovery points and multiple ways to access the same works, such as through bibliographic databases